 A (((*))) in the title bar of the Network Status window means that your computer just broadcasted its IP address, usually in the process of establishing a connection to the network.
 When connection is established, the title bar will reflect the number of stations in the network.

 The red highlight on the Messages tab means that there is a network message waiting there that has not yet been read.
 In most cases, it is normal administrative traffic, such as a connect request from another station on the network.
 The red highlight may also be seen on the computer name during the connection process, usually accompanied by a red highlight in the Send or Receive column.
 These will disappear when a good connection is established.

-In order to keep all of the clocks on a network in sync, either all computers must be running accurate time synchronization programs (like those used for computers running WSJT mode programs), or else all “slaves” – all computers other than the one designated as “master” – must be run as Administrator (by right-clicking on the desktop icon and selecting “Run as administrator” from the pop-up menu), and the master must be set up to sync with Internet time (at Date/Time in Control Panel).
+In order to keep all of the clocks on a network in sync, either all computers must be running accurate time synchronization programs (like those used for computers running WSJT mode programs), or else all “slaves” – all computers other than the one designated as “master” – must be run as Administrator (by right-clicking on the desktop icon and selecting “Run as administrator” from the pop-up menu).
+The master computer will be responsible for ensuring that times are correct on all computers in the network.

 The right-click menu on the Stations tab opens a menu of powerful functions that most multi-op operators will find important in real time.
 The rationale for placing it here is that most operators will keep this tab on-screen, since it contains so much important operational information.
 Each of these functions requires right-clicking on the line entry of a computer other than the current one, to identify the affected computer and open the right-click menu.

 - Pass current/last QSO – If you right-click on a computer to which you wish to pass your current or last QSO (assuming that the station just worked has agreed to QSY), and then click this option, a Talk message will be sent to the Info window of the target computer, telling the other operator who to expect and on what frequency.
 If that computer’s Pass Frequency is set to zero, then the Message will show the receiving computer’s frequency at that time.